rekharchandran/A-B-Testing-for-Data-Science-using-Python/README.md

 We failed to reject the null hypothesis when it is false.
 It means we conclude variant B is not good when it performs better than A
 To avoid these errors we must calculate the statistical significance of our test.

+That means the difference between your control version and the test version is not due to some error or random chance.
+To prove the statistical significance of our experiment we can use a two-sample T-test.

+The two–sample t–test is one of the most commonly used hypothesis tests.
+It is applied to compare whether the average difference between the two groups.